 Notifying Relevant Parties

-In all cases we will tell the person who made the allegation who will be handling the matter, how they can contact them, what further assistance we may need from them and agree a timetable for feedback (see the above section on ‘Confidentiality and Whistleblowing’ for possible limitations in relation to the feedback, and the section below on ‘Investigation Timelines and Summary Process’ for details of our anticipated response times).
+In all cases we will tell the person who made the allegation who will be handling the matter, how they can contact them, what further assistance we may need from them and agree a timetable for feedback (see the above section on ‘Confidentiality and Whistleblowing’ for possible limitations in relation to the feedback and the section below, ‘Investigation Timelines and Summary Process,’ for details of our anticipated response times).

-In cases of suspected or actual malpractice and/or maladministration at a centre, we will notify the centre co-ordinator involved in the allegation (except when the centre co-ordinator or management is under investigation) that we will be investigating the matter.
+In cases of suspected or actual malpractice and/or maladministration at an ATC, we will notify the centre co-ordinator involved in the allegation (except when the centre co-ordinator or management is under investigation) that we will be investigating the matter.

-In the case of learner malpractice, we may ask your centre to investigate the issue in liaison with our own personnel.
-We will only ask the centre to investigate the matter where we have confidence that the investigation will be prompt, thorough, independent and effective.
+In the case of learner malpractice, we may ask your ATC to investigate the issue in liaison with our own personnel.
+We will only ask the ATC to investigate the matter where we have confidence that the investigation will be prompt, thorough, independent and effective.